MicrosoftDocs/iis-docs/iis/extensions/url-rewrite-module/enabling-pretty-permalinks-in-wordpress.md

 ---
-title: "Enabling Pretty Permalinks in WordPress | Microsoft Docs"
+title: "Enabling Pretty Permalinks in WordPress"
 author: ruslany
 description: "This walkthrough describes how to enable “ Pretty Permalinks ” for blog posts in the WordPress blog engine that is installed on IIS 7 and above.
-Typically, w..." ms.author: iiscontent
-manager: soshir
-ms.date: 05/30/2008
-ms.topic: article
-ms.assetid: 7d7afc06-8b24-4ee0-90a6-0a6ea9a2b89a
-ms.technology: iis-extensions
-ms.prod: iis
-msc.legacyurl: /learn/extensions/url-rewrite-module/enabling-pretty-permalinks-in-wordpress
-msc.type: authoredcontent
+Typically, w..." ms.date: 05/30/2008 ms.assetid: 7d7afc06-8b24-4ee0-90a6-0a6ea9a2b89a msc.legacyurl: /learn/extensions/url-rewrite-module/enabling-pretty-permalinks-in-wordpress msc.type: authoredcontent
 ---